Calcium Supplements: Can They Transform Your Health? Find Out Now!

 3. Nerve Transmission

 Can you imagine that calcium is used to pass such signals from one nerve to another?
-Calcium also contributes to the release of neurotransmitter which are things that transmit the signals between nerve cells.
+Calcium rich foods also contributes to the release of neurotransmitter which are things that transmit the signals between nerve cells.
 If there is a deficiency of calcium, then it would hamper this process and would lead to numbness, tingling sensation and confusion.

 4. Blood Clotting

-Calcium is amongst the less commonly known functions aiding its blood clotting roles.
-Calcium works in conjunction with other factors within our blood, whenever we undergo cuts or injuries to form clots and thus cease bleeding.
+Calcium tablets is amongst the less commonly known functions aiding its blood clotting roles.
+Calcium tablets works in conjunction with other factors within our blood, whenever we undergo cuts or injuries to form clots and thus cease bleeding.
 This process plays an essential role because it helps prevent the loss of too much blood as well as promoting the healing of wounds.

 5. Hormone Secretion and Enzyme Functionality